Who is the author of CodeBreakers® and what is their experience?

 Who can deliver CodeBreakers®?

-CodeBreakers® has been designed to enable tutors, T.A.s or parents, carers or partners to deliver it.
+CodeBreakers® has been designed to enable teachers or T.A.s to deliver it.
 It is highly structured and provides all worksheets, answers and flashcards.

 How much time per week do we need to spend practising CodeBreakers® at school?